couchbase/libcouchbase/doc/cbc-pillowfight.markdown

   Set the number of threads (and thus the number of client instances) to run concurrently.
 Each thread is assigned its own client object.

-* `-r`, `--ratio`=_SETRATIO_:
+* `-r`, `--set-pct`=_PERCENTAGE_:
-  Set the ratio of gets to sets.
-This controls how many get operations should be performed before a set operation is performed.
+  The percentage of operations which should be mutations.
+A value of 100 means only mutations while a value of 0 means only retrievals.

 * `-n`, `--no-population`:
   By default `cbc-pillowfight` will load all the items (see `--num-items`) into